zd3nik/SenjoUCIAdapter/README.md

 Description
 -----------

+This is the light version of the original Senjo UCI Adapter.
+It's "light" because it does not contain a built-in test command.
+I've rarely found the test command to be particularly useful.
+It's much better to use fully featured 3rd part frameworks for testing your chess engine.
+It's also not best to remove all that original Senjo code that looks like chess engine code; which was confusing because this is supposed to be a UCI adapter, not a chess engine.

 Senjo is a UCI adapter for C++ chess engines.
 It handles the interaction between your chess engine and any UCI compliant user interface.
 All you have to do is implement a ChessEngine class that does the "thinking" parts, Senjo will deal with the rest.